❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Essentially, this Redditor is saying that there should have been clauses included in the prenup for her if she became a stay-at-home parent (true).
 They also say that you can’t waive child support in a prenup (also true) and that a postnuptial agreement would be a good compromise (and true again).
 We agree!

 As the wise Redditor above stated, a postnuptial agreement (a.k.a., a postnup) may be a good compromise, instead of revoking it entirely.
 A postnup could effectively amend certain aspects of the prenup to be tailored to some of the couple’s new life circumstances.
 And, often, this is one of the common reasons for a postnup: a change in life circumstances.
 It is a great option for this couple if revocation is off the table.
-They could include a wealth equalization clause, they could make sure she is covered with alimony (if she previously waived it in the original prenup), and/or they could include a provision about the primary residence, which would allow the wife to stay in their primary residence after the divorce.
+They could consider including a wealth equalization clause, they could consider covering the wife with alimony (if she previously waived it in the original prenup), and/or they could consider including a provision about the primary residence, which would allow the wife to stay in their primary residence after the divorce.

 It is important to acknowledge the significance of feelings related to financial insecurity, especially in a scenario where there’s a wealth disparity between a husband and wife.
 Expressing empathy and understanding toward your partner’s viewpoint holds the key to resolving tensions and fortifying the foundation of your relationship.
 There are potential adjustments that can be considered in the prenuptial agreement to address this concern without necessitating a complete revocation of the prenup.